New York again reports lowest number of coronavirus deaths since outbreak started

 New York City and the state have been the epicenter of the pandemic in the United States.
 The state has seen more than 30,000 coronavirus deaths, accounting for about a fifth of all U.S. deaths.

-Reporting by Jonathan Allen; Editing by Chizu Nomiyama
+Reporting by Jonathan Allen; Editing by Chizu Nomiyama and Jonathan Oatis